 Students on a young learner course are required to attend 100% of their lessons and activities on a daily basis.
 Attendance is checked for every lesson or block of activities within the first 15 minutes of the class/activity starting.
 They, or their host family on their behalf, must call or email in before 08.45 if they are not coming to school that day.
-If a student on a Young Learner programme is taken ill and their host is not home, the student must come to school where they will be supervised, accompanied to a doctor if necessary and they will be allowed to rest in the medical room until their host returns home.
+If a student on a Young Learner programme is taken ill and their host has other commitments (i.e. work), the student must come to school where they will be supervised, accompanied to a doctor if necessary and they will be allowed to rest in a guiet room until their host returns home.